 Nothing is better during a Northwest summer than being in or near the water.
-Whether it is Puget Sound, one of the numerous lakes and rivers, a private pool, or your local public swimming pool, the abundance of water is part of what makes this area a great place to live.
+Whether it is Puget Sound, one of our numerous lakes and rivers, or a pool (be it public or private), the abundance of water is part of what makes this region a great place to live.
 Being in and around the water is fun, refreshing, and relaxing and a great way to cool off on a warm summer day.

 But being in the water is not without its hazards.
-Each year, numerous people suffer serious injuries or death from aquatic activities in Washington State.
-Whether it is swimming, diving, boating, snorkeling, scuba diving, jet skiing, wave runners, wake boarding, other personal watercraft, water skiing, boogey boarding, rafting, inter-tubing, surfing, sail boarding, kayaking, or canoeing, water poses a serious threat.
+Each year, dozens of people suffer serious injuries or death from aquatic activities in Washington State.
+Whether it is swimming, diving, boating, snorkeling, scuba diving, jet skiing, wave running, wake boarding, water skiing, boogey boarding, rafting, inter-tubing, surfing, sail boarding, kayaking, or canoeing, water poses a serious threat.
 And when you add alcohol consumption into the mix, the consequences can be very dangerous.

 In fact, King County is so concerned about drowning deaths and aquatic injuries that they have made using life vests in rivers mandatory.
 Children are especially vulnerable to drowning and aquatic injuries.

 At Bishop Legal, we represent seriously injured aquatic injury and drowning victims.
 When there is negligence, we pursue all avenues of recovery to help our clients recover financially from their injuries and damages.
 In the tragic event of a fatality, we represent the deceased’s family’s estate in wrongful death actions.

 People can be injured numerous ways on the water, these injuries may include: spinal cord injuries such as in diving accidents, traumatic brain injuries, paralysis, disfigurement, broken bones, and other serious injuries resulting from near-drowning or aquatic accidents.